First inauguration of Abraham Lincoln: Train ride to Washington

-An entourage of family and friends left Springfield, Illinois, with Lincoln on February 11 to travel by train to Washington, D.C. for the inauguration.
+An entourage of family and friends left Springfield, Illinois, with President-elect Abraham Lincoln on February 11 to travel by train to Washington, D.C. for the inauguration.
 This group including his wife, three sons, and brother-in-law, as well as John G. Nicolay, John M. Hay, Ward Hill Lamon, David Davis, Norman B. Judd, Edwin Vose Sumner, as well as his African-American valet and bodyguard, William Henry Johnson.
 Just before leaving, he gave his farewell address, which was one of Lincoln's most emotional as he and the public knew that he might be killed before he could return to Springfield.
 Such fears would be realized in 1865 when he was assassinated; he never would return to Springfield alive after his address.

 For the next ten days, he traveled widely throughout the country, with stops in Indianapolis, Columbus, Pittsburgh, Cleveland, Buffalo, Albany, New York City, and south to Philadelphia, where on the afternoon of February 21, he pulled into Kensington Station.
 Lincoln took an open carriage to the Continental Hotel, with almost 100,000 spectators waiting to catch a glimpse of the President-elect.
 There he met Mayor Alexander Henry, and delivered some remarks to the crowd outside from a hotel balcony.
 Lincoln continued on to Harrisburg.
-Then, because of an alleged assassination conspiracy, Lincoln traveled through Baltimore, Maryland, on a special train in the middle of the night, transferring from the President Street Station to the Camden Station at 3:30 a.m., before finally completing his journey in Washington.
+Then, because of an alleged assassination conspiracy, Lincoln traveled through Baltimore, Maryland, on a midnight train from Philadelphia, transferring from Baltimore's President Street Station to Camden Station at 3:30 a.m. before finally completing his journey in Washington.
 Johnson was the only person from the Illinois entourage to travel with Lincoln from Baltimore to Washington.

 Plot to seize the District of Columbia and install Breckinridge as president

-Stephen Douglas, Lincoln's rival from Illinois, who defeated him for Senator and was defeated by him in the 1860 U.S. presidential election, warned in January of 1860 that "a widespread and intricate conspiracy" was planning to seize the District of Columbia and install Breckinridge as president (Lincoln having never arrived in Washington).
+Stephen Douglas, Lincoln's rival from Illinois, who defeated him for Senator and was defeated by him in the 1860 U.S. presidential election, warned in January 1861 that "a widespread and intricate conspiracy" was planning to seize the District of Columbia and install Breckinridge as president (Lincoln having never arrived in Washington).